 \begin{introthm}[Corollary~1.2, \cite{M16}] Let $Y$ be a homology $3$-sphere such that $\mu(Y)=1$.
 Then $Y$ cannot represent $\Z_2$ torsion in $\TZ$.
 In other words, $Y \# Y$ cannot bound a homology $4$-ball. \end{introthm}

-Currently, we do not know whether there exists a homology $3$-sphere $Y$ with a vanishing $\mu$-invariant so that $Y \# Y$ bounds a contractible $4$-manifold or a homology $4$-ball.
-Also, we have no further obstructions for other type of torsion in $\TZ$.
-Hence we curiously state the final problem of our survey:
+Currently, we do not know whether there exists a non-trivial homology $3$-sphere $Y$ with a vanishing $\mu$-invariant so that $Y \# Y$ bounds a contractible $4$-manifold or a homology $4$-ball.
+Also, we have no further obstructions for other types of torsion in $\TZ$.
+Hence we curiously state the following problem:

 \begin{introprob} Does the group $\TZ$ contain any torsion $\Z_n$ for $n \geq 2$?
 Modulo torsion, is $\TZ$ free abelian? \end{introprob}